-Surveying for and selecting a suitable site for a nuclear installation are crucial as these processes can significantly affect the safety, costs, and public acceptance of the installation over its lifetime.
-Poor planning and execution, and lack of information on the safety aspects and related safety standards could lead to faulty decision making and cause major delays, either at the construction stage or at the operational stage of the nuclear installation.
-If the site related design parameters are changed during the operational stage, re-evaluation of, and upgrades to the installation during operation may consequently be necessary, possibly necessitating extended shutdown periods and causing considerable delays.
+Surveying and selecting a suitable site for a nuclear installation are crucial as these processes can significantly affect its safety, cost, and public acceptance throughout its lifetime.
+Poor planning and execution, lack of information on the safety and environmental aspects, and disregard of related safety standards during the site survey and site selection phase could lead to faulty decision making and cause major delays in subsequent phases of the nuclear installation project.
+If the site-related design parameters are changed during the operational stage, the installation may require re-evaluation and upgrades which could lead to extended shutdown periods and causing considerable delays during operation.
 The IAEA Safety Standards Series No. SSR-1, Site Evaluation for Nuclear Installations, underlines the importance of site selection in Requirement 4 as: